Beware: This Hippo Kills Your Company!

 Many traditional workplaces are threatened by HiPPOs.
 We’re not talking about big animals here.
 We are talking about HiPPO as the acronym for Highest Paid Person’s Opinion.

 What does this mean?
-It means decisions are often made by deferring to the opinion of the person with the highest pay grade.
+It means that operational and management decisions are often made by deferring to the opinion of the person with the highest pay grade.
 Simply, we tend to overlook the content of an issue to please the most senior person in the room.

 This is the HiPPO effect.
 And it causes real harm.